sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-04-Interfaces.md

 }
 ```

 Note that you may think of other ways to implement this, or implement current time, etc. The point is, so long as our implementation provides for the features the `interface` describes, then it satisfies the `interface`.
-If, however, any functions are missing, or have different signatures, then Java will note a syntax error.
+If, however, any functions are missing, or have different signatures, then our program will have a Java syntax error, and be unable to compile.
+This is actually a great thing!
 The idea here is to use Java's **syntax** to enforce intended **design**.

+This means a junior programmer can't accidentally implement a class with an incorrect API, since the API is enforced by syntax!

 ## `interface` limitations